Ankan816/Calculatorapp.py/README.md

 # Calculatorapp.py
-It a Calculator App ,which is made by using Python Language .
+It is a Calculator App ,which is made by using Python Language .